 The operands are fields from the list of Pepperi Transaction fields.
 If you have imported your own User Defined Tables of data to Pepperi you may use the data imported as operands.
 You are not limited to the Pepperi fields.

-Click on "+" to select the operands (Pepperi fields) you will need in your formula from the list of fields.
+Click on "+" to select the Available fields you will need in your formula from the list of fields.

 2. Edit the workflow of the Transaction Type to include an action such as an alert or stop condition, and select that rule to be validated.